TheBestTvarynka/tbt/content/projects/obsidian-photo-tagging/index.md

 Its structure assumes that I have one page per person.
 When I got a lot of old photos from many relatives, I started thinking about how to store them.
 Obviously, I cannot group them by person because there are many photos with many people in them.
-After a bit of thinking and visualizing :face_in_clouds: :monocle_face:, I realized that the best solution for me would be to show on a person's page all the photos they currently have.
+After a bit of thinking and visualizing :face_in_clouds: :monocle_face:, I realized that the best solution for me would be to show all the photos they currently have on a person's page.

 # The solution